Att1Tudee/motd/README.md

-You msut add a default.js file into /config which contains info on your Discordbot Token, and mongoDB address+pw
+You must add a default.js file into /config which contains info on your Discordbot Token, and mongoDB address+pw

 const config = {
   DISCORD_TOKEN: '*token*',